 Designing an email marketing plan

 As with any other type of marketing, it’s critical to create a plan before moving forward.
 This will help you to visualize goals, develop a strategy and track progress.
-Based on Mailchimp’s ‘Email Marketing Field Guide’, some steps to developing a winning email marketing plan should include:
+Based on Mailchimp’s ‘Email Marketing Field Guide’, some steps to developing a winning email marketing strategy should include: